 - You protect your profitability.
-If there is a surge in shipping costs, that doesn’t come out of your bottom line since you probably don’t want to raise and lower your prices to match volatile shipping rates.
+If carriers apply surge pricing, it doesn’t come out of your bottom line since raising and lowering your prices to match volatile shipping rates is impractical.

 - It’s fairer to your customers because they pay the actual cost of shipping to their address.

-This shipping option for eCommerce is an offer of time savings for your customers.
-Sometimes, people need a product quickly, so they have a gift in time for a birthday or trip.
+An expedited shipping option for eCommerce is an offer of time savings for your customers.
+Sometimes, people need a product quickly so they have a gift in time for a birthday or trip.
 It’s okay to add extra charges for expedited eCommerce shipping, either a flat rate or the actual cost of expedited services.
 Include next-day, two-day, and other expedited services at checkout to win more sales.

 Pickup instead of delivery

-If you have brick-and-mortar stores in addition to online sales, you can include an in-store pick up option for online orders.
-This will also save you money on shipping since you can include consumer orders with regularly scheduled deliveries to your stores.
+- If you have brick-and-mortar stores in addition to online sales, you can include an in-store pickup option for online orders.
+That will also save you money on shipping since you can include consumer orders with regularly scheduled deliveries to your stores.

-Giving consumers a pick-up option for their eCommerce delivery will give customers the confidence to order online without fear of package theft.
-It can also save you money on shipping if you’re able to bundle multiple orders together for delivery to the same pick-up location.
+Giving consumers a pickup option for their eCommerce delivery will give them the confidence to order online without fear of package theft.
+It can also save you money on shipping if you’re able to bundle multiple orders together for delivery to the same pickup location.

 Set a minimum order to qualify for free shipping